Your Child's Asthma: First Office Visit

 how bad they get, what makes them better, and what makes them worse

-How the symptoms affect your child—for example, whether his or her symptoms limit
+How the symptoms affect your child.
+For example, if the symptoms limit physical activity,

-physical activity, interfere with sleep, happen at night, or cause absences from school
+interfere with sleep, happen at night, or cause your child to miss school.

 Any family history of asthma or allergies